Jagdterrier sizes. Jagdterrier, or German hunting terrier. Condition of eyes, ears, teeth, paws

 • wire-haired.

-The photo of the Wirehaired Jagdterrier shows all the distinctive features of the standard exterior.
+The photo of the wire-haired Jagdterrier shows all the distinctive features of the standard exterior.

-Characteristics of the breed, skills and abilities
+Breed characteristics, skills and abilities

-Jagdterrier: characteristics of the breed contain distinctive features:
+Jagdterrier: breed characteristics contain distinctive features:

 • energy, activity;

-• decisiveness, courage.
+• determination, courage.

 • strict discipline;

-• professionalism in work.
+• professionalism at work.

-If you raise an animal correctly, all family members will love it, although it will have only one owner.
+If you raise an animal correctly, all family members will love it, although it will only have one owner.

 Conditions of detention